Podcast Marketing: 9 Best Strategies to Promote Your Podcast

 Visitors from any iOS device can see and click on this trackable banner from the top of their browser window.
 However, Android devices and browsers other than Safari will ignore it.

-Having another guest or even multiple guests in your show means you can tap into a new audience altogether.
+Having another or multiple guests in your show means you can tap into a new audience.

 Once his big-name guests like Elon Musk announce their segments on their social media, Rogan’s show gets a whole new viewership.

-And if you can’t invite popular A-list celebrities, then also it’s okay.
+And if you can’t invite famous A-list celebrities, then also it’s okay.

-Inviting influencers in your niche who have a loyal following and getting them to share the podcast will suffice.
+Inviting influencers in your niche with a loyal following and getting them to share the podcast will suffice.

 Landing guests with a significant following is only half the battle won.
 You still have to encourage them to promote the episode to their fans and followers.